 A closer view of the William Doyle cast iron tractor seat

-As any boat owner will tell you, there are always a few other jobs we would like to complete in the near future.
+As any boat owner will tell you there are always a few jobs that they would like to complete in the future.
 We strive to keep our boat in good condition and are constantly thinking of ways to improve it.
-A few other jobs are outlined in the For Future Completion section of the Modification and Maintenance Diary below which will be accomplished as and when the necessary time and finances (ask any boat owner and they will tell you that you can throw £50 notes at a boat and they won't stick) becomes available.
+A few other jobs are outlined in the For Future Completion section of the Modification and Maintenance Diary below which will be accomplished as and when the necessary time and finances become available.
+Ask any boat owner and they will tell you that you can throw £50 notes at a boat and they won't stick!